 \section{Design of an AI-based triage system}

 Our characterization of queueing cost can be further utilized to design comprehensive job processing systems assisted by AI models.
-Motivated by content moderation systems on social media platforms~\cite{ChandakAb23,Vincent20,TiktokContentModeration24}, we study a triage system where an initial AI model filters out clear-cut cases, after which the queueing system serves remaining jobs (Figure~\ref{fig:diagram}).
+Motivated by content moderation systems on social media platforms~\citep{ChandakAb23,Vincent20,TiktokContentModeration24}, we study a triage system where an initial AI model filters out clear-cut cases, after which the queueing system serves the remaining jobs (Figure~\ref{fig:diagram}).
 Standard triage systems in online platforms determine the filtering level using simple metrics such as maximizing recall subject to a fixed high precision level (e.g.,~\citep{ChandakAb23}).
-These designs~\cite{MetaHarmfulContent21,Schroepfer19,WangFaKhMaMa21,FacebookHatespeechDetection20} lead to suboptimal system performance as they do not consider the downstream operational cost such as hiring cost of human reviewers and queueing costs.
+These designs~\citep{MetaHarmfulContent21,Schroepfer19,WangFaKhMaMa21,FacebookHatespeechDetection20} do not directly account for the downstream operational and queueing costs.

 In this section, we provide a novel framework for designing AI-assisted triage systems that jointly optimize the filtering and queueing systems, taking into account all four types of costs: filtering costs, hiring costs, misclassification costs, and queueing congestion costs.
 Our objective can be easily estimated using a small set of validation data and a simple simulation of a (reflected) Brownian motion, allowing us to find the optimal filtering level through methods like line search.
-In Section~\ref{section: experiment triage system}, we conduct numerical experiments to demonstrate effectiveness of this approach.
-We find that prediction-based metrics, which is a norm in practice, may align with the total cost when either filtering cost or hiring cost dominates, but it fails to do so in more complicated settings with trade-offs between different types of costs.
-Our method avoids computationally expensive queueing simulations, and consistently identifies the optimal filtering and staffing levels in all of these scenarios by simply simulating a (reflected) Brownian motion.
+In Section~\ref{section: experiment triage system}, we conduct numerical experiments to demonstrate the effectiveness of this approach.
+We find that prediction-based metrics, which are the norm in practice, may align with the total cost when either filtering cost or hiring cost dominates, but they fail to do so in more complicated settings with trade-offs between different types of costs.
+Our method avoids computationally expensive queueing simulations and consistently identifies the optimal filtering and staffing levels in all of these scenarios by simply simulating a (reflected) Brownian motion.